Policy, Organisation and Rules

-The Scout Association Legal Liability Policy does not cover legal liability arising out of the ownership and/or driving/piloting of motor vehicles, aircraft and/or gliders where compulsory third party insurance is required.
-If you are unsure whether you require additional insurance, contact Unity (Scout Insurance Services).
+The Scout Association Legal Liability Policy does not cover legal liability arising out of the ownership and/or driving or piloting of motor vehicles, aircraft and/or gliders where compulsory third party insurance is required.
+If you are unsure whether you require additional insurance, contact Unity.

-Unity (Scout Insurance Services) can arrange marine liability insurance and will provide details on application.
+Unity can arrange marine liability insurance and will provide details on application.

 The provision of any indemnity given by The Scout Association is subject to the terms and conditions of any legal liability insurance policy which may be in force.

-- Every Scout Group, District and County must maintain insurance cover, to be reviewed annually, in respect of the following risks:
+18.104.22.168 Every Scout group, District and County must maintain insurance cover, to be reviewed annually, in respect of the following risks:

-- Insurance cover must be taken out in respect of employers’ liability for people a Scout Group, District and County may employ.
+126.96.36.199 Insurance cover must be taken out in respect of employers’ liability for people a Scout group, District and County may employ.

-- Unity (Scout Insurance Services) is the official insurance broker of The Scout Association and is one company that can arrange insurance cover that meets the standards described above.
+184.108.40.206 Unity is the official insurance broker of The Scout Association and is one company that can arrange insurance cover that meets the standards described above.

-- If a Scout Group, District or County is arranging to use land, premises or other facility belonging to another authority, organisation or an individual, and is required to sign an agreement or indemnity, details must be sent to Unity (Scout Insurance Services) as soon as possible.
+220.127.116.11 If a Scout group, District or County is arranging to use land, premises or other facility belonging to another authority, organisation or an individual, and is required to sign an agreement or indemnity, details must be sent to Unity as soon as possible.

-- The acceptability of the agreement or indemnity terms by Unity (Scout Insurance Services) and the adequacy of the Association's Legal Liability Policy in relation to them must be confirmed before proceeding with the arrangements or signing any agreement or indemnity.
+18.104.22.168 The acceptability of the agreement or indemnity terms by Unity and the adequacy of The Scout Association's Legal Liability Policy in relation to them must be confirmed before proceeding with the arrangements or signing any agreement or indemnity.

-- For insurance cover by Headquarters to be effective, the Rules of the Association must be complied with, particularly those Rules governing the organisation of activities and safety precautions applying to activities.
+22.214.171.124 For insurance cover by UK Headquarters to be effective, the Rules of the Association must be complied with, particularly those Rules governing the organisation of activities and safety precautions applying to activities.

-- Some adventurous activities carry a potentially larger third party risk than others, and appropriate insurance arrangements have therefore to be made by Unity (Scout Insurance Services).
+126.96.36.199 Some adventurous activities carry a potentially larger third party risk than others, and appropriate insurance arrangements have therefore to be made by Unity.

-For this reason, Groups, Districts or Counties undertaking the following activities are required tonotify Unity (Scout Insurance Services) beforehand:
+For this reason, groups, Districts or Counties undertaking the following activities must notify Unity beforehand: